wkarges/Microsoft-PowerBI-Integration/README.md

 	var txtEmbedReportId = <yourReportId>
 ```

-You can also adjust the `iframe` dimensions if you wanted to resize the HTML for an L-bar sign or something like that.
+You can also adjust the `iframe` dimensions if you wanted to fine tune the HTML clipping for an L-bar sign or something like that.

 ```html
 	<iframe id="ifrTile" width="100%" height="100%"></iframe>